 The VA Seller Concession Rule

 The VA allows seller concessions.
-But, these concessions cannot exceed 4% of the appraised value of the property, that is, the VA loan amount with zero down payment.
+But these concessions cannot exceed 4% of the property’s appraised value as determined by the VA.
 For instance, concessions on a $250,000 home cannot exceed $10,000 ($250,000 purchase amount x 4% limit).

 Broadly speaking, the VA does not consider standard loan closing costs as seller concessions.
 However, seller payments made in excess of these ordinary closing costs qualify as seller concessions and must not exceed the 4% threshold.
 As such, buyers need to understand what does and doesn’t qualify as a seller concession.
 While not comprehensive, the below list includes common seller concessions on VA loans: